REVELATION 10 - 11:14

 I saw still another mighty angel coming down from heaven, clothed with a cloud.
 And a rainbow was on his head, his face was like the sun, and his feet like pillars of fire.
 He had a little book open in his hand.
 And he set his right foot on the sea and his left foot on the land, and cried with a loud voice, as when a lion roars.
 When he cried out, seven thunders uttered their voices.
 Now when the seven thunders [NU changes uttered their voices to sounded] I was about to write; but I heard a voice from heaven saying, [NU omits to me] ’Seal up the things which the seven thunders uttered, and do not write them.’

 From a literary point of view, someone has said, No greater scene, no more riveting passage or personage, no more majestic event is found written in ancient literature than the Mighty Angel of Revelation ten.
 That certainly is true.
 Let’s look at him and see if we can determine his identity.
-The description that is presented to us here is awesome.
+John's description here is awesome indeed.
 We read:

 …a rainbow was on his head.
-Rainbows are signs designated by God as reminders of the Noahic Covenant (Gen. 9:12-17).
-Wherever a rainbow is found, it is a sign that speaks to God of his covenant to never destroy the Earth again with water.
-Not, mind you, that he needs any reminders.
+Rainbows are signs given by God as reminders of his promise to man through Noah (Gen. 9:12-17).
+They continuously speak to God of his promise to never destroy the Earth again with water.
+Not, mind you, that God needs any reminders.
 But, he has chosen to have that sign before him at all times.
 That’s why there is one around his throne.
-There are literally thousands of rainbows that are visible on the earth at any one given moment in time and our God is a covenant making and keeping God.
+There are literally thousands of rainbows that are visible on the earth at any one given moment in time.
+They remind us as well that our God is a covenant making and keeping God.
 His Word is his bond.

 …his feet and legs burned like pillars of fire.
-This too is a parallel to the description of Christ back in 1:15, which spoke of the fact that he was the one who will carry out all of the judgments of God.
+This too is a parallel to the description of Christ back in 1:15, which spoke of the fact that he is Judge of the Whole Earth who will execute all of the judgments of God.

 …his voice was as when a lion roars.
 His voice added great authority to his overall demeanor.
 When he spoke, they listened.